kev-luk/natural-event-tracker/README.md

-# Significant Weather Event Tracker
+# Natural Event Tracker

 View this project at https://world-weather-tracker.herokuapp.com/

-Learn about weather events from across the world.
+Learn about natural events from across the world.

-Created using EONET API from NASA.
+Weather information collected from NASA APIs:
+-   EONET (The Earth Observatory Natural Event Tracker)

+Read more about these APIs at https://api.nasa.gov/